micah-11101/Covid-19Analysis/README.md

 We can conclude that government policies impacted tourism revenue more than covid infections did based on the fact that there is not a significant negative correlation between the two.

+Minnesota’s highest total COVID-19 infections were Hennepin county, Ramsey county, Anoka county, Dakota county, and Washington county.
+These counties are also a part of Minnesota’s Twin Cities metropolitan area where it is highly dense with residential and commercial zones.
+The other counties of Minnesota were also infected with COVID-19 but their total infections were not as high in count.
+The United States’ total COVID-19 infections were California, Texas, Florida, New York, and Illinois.
+These states are states with high traffic of tourism and large metropolitan cities.
+The other states and provinces were also infected with COVID-19 but their total infections were not as high in count.

 # Citations
 https://medium.com/@alex_44314/use-python-geopandas-to-make-a-us-map-with-alaska-and-hawaii-39a9f5c222c6